-We recommend the government of Benin to:
+We recommend the government of Gabon to:

 - i.
-Prioritise the effective implementation of the Child Code. - ii.
-Adopt a National Action Plan to End Child Marriage in Benin.
-This includes regular monitoring and tracking of progress against targets set under the Plan. - iii.
-Adopt a COVID-19 response strategy that extends beyond health and prioritises the prevention and elimination of CEFM, paying particular attention to the impact of COVID-19 on vulnerable adolescents, girls, and women. - iv.
+Prioritise passing the Children's Code into law. - ii.
+Amend the Civil Code, and adopt policy that clearly defines marriage as a union between two consenting adults and prohibits child marriage. - iii.
+Establish a National Action Plan to End Child Marriage in Gabon.
+This includes regular monitoring and tracking of progress against targets set under the Plan. - iv.
+Adopt a COVID-19 response strategy that extends beyond health and prioritises the prevention and elimination of CEFM, paying particular attention to the impact of COVID-19 on vulnerable adolescents, girls, and women.

+- v.
 Empower girls and boys to be better able to prevent and respond to child marriage.
-For example, supporting existing adolescents' groups to offer safe spaces to discuss sensitive issues. - v.
+For example, supporting existing adolescents' groups to offer safe spaces to discuss sensitive issues. - vi.
 Conduct, in consultation with relevant stakeholders, awareness raising and education programmes aimed at addressing the negative implications of CEFM and how to effectively address the issue.
-These should be targeted at community and religious leaders. - vi.
+These should be targeted at community and religious leaders. - vii.
 Develop a strategy for the dissemination of knowledge on CEFM, including awarenessbuilding and mechanisms for reporting and obtaining assistance, by utilising mass media, community radio, and social media platforms.
 This is particularly important given the implications of COVID-19 on CEFM.